 The reason for the non-polarity of CO2 and of NO2+ is the same.

 Note: It can be possible that a nonpolar molecule has polar bonds within it.
-But due to symmetrical shape, the polarity gets canceled by each other.
-For examples phosphorus pentachloride (PCl5).
+But due to symmetrical shapes, the polarity gets canceled by each other.
+For example phosphorus pentachloride (PCl5).

 Why is NO2+ a nonpolar molecule?

 Nitronium ion is nonpolar in nature mainly because of its linear structure.